liferay/liferay-mobile-sdk/builder/README.md

 #### Properties

+The properties bellow can be set while running the `createModule` or after your module is created, in the `gradle.properties` file inside your module folder.

+Values in parenthesis are the keys used in `gradle.properties`.

-* `Context` - Your portlet's web context.
+* `Context (context)` - Your portlet's web context.
 Say for example you are generating an SDK for Liferay's Calendar portlet, which is generally deployed to the `calendar-portlet` context, then you should set your context value to `context=calendar-portlet`.
 Under the hood, the SDK Builder will try to access `http://localhost:8080/calendar-portlet/api/jsonws?discover` to find out which services are available for this portlet.
 Check in a browser if this URL is working before running the SDK.
 If it's not running, you may have forgotten to run `ant build-wsdd` on the portlet.

-* `Platforms` - By default, you can generate code for Android and iOS (`android,ios`).
+* `Platforms (platforms)` - By default, you can generate code for Android and iOS  (`android,ios`).
 You can also generate code for [Windows](https://github.com/ithildir/liferay-sdk-builder-windows), a community supported extension, just type `windows` and will download the extension for you.

-* `Server URL` - The URL to your Liferay instance, the SDK Builder will connect to this instance and find out metadata about your services.
+* `Server URL (url)` - The URL to your Liferay instance, the SDK Builder will connect to this instance and find out metadata about your services.

-* `Filter` - Specifies your portlet's entities whose services to access; a blank value indicates the services of all of the portlet's entities.
+* `Filter (filter)` - Specifies your portlet's entities whose services to access;
+a blank value indicates the services of all of the portlet's entities.
 For example, the Calendar portlet has entities such as `CalendarBooking` and `CalendarResource`.
 To generate an SDK for only the `CalendarBooking` entity, set the filter's value to `calendarbooking`, all in lowercase.
 The